robmarkcole/Useful-python/AWS/README.md

 * https://aws.amazon.com/s3/
 * Bucket file storage
 * [tinys3](https://www.smore.com/labs/tinys3/) -> small lib for uploading files to S3
+* Need to be confident you understand all the access policies and security

 ### SageMaker
 * ML & Jupyter notebooks